amplitude/amplitude-docs/content/collections/destination-catalog/en/facebook-ads.md

 **The Facebook Custom Audience Terms of Service weren't accepted**.
 Amplitude must be authorized by the Facebook ad account to use custom audiences.
 You must accept the Terms of Service to authorize Amplitude.

 - *Solution*: Accept the terms of service.
 You need to have Admin/Manager permissions on Amplitude and have the appropriate permissions on Facebook to accept the terms and services in the pop-up module.
+  - Please note that there are multiple levels of terms of service to accept:
+    - User level: visit https://www.facebook.com/ads/manage/customaudiences/tos.php to validate your acceptation of the rules.
+    - Business level: visit https://business.facebook.com/ads/manage/customaudiences/tos.php?business_id={BUSINESS_ID} to validate your acceptation of the rules at the business level.
+(Note: replace {BUSINESS_ID} with your own)
+    - Ad account level: for each ad account you might need to use, you'll have to make sure that their terms of services are also accepted.
+To do so, use the following URL by replacing {ACCOUNT_ID} with your ad account IDs (act_xxxx format): https://www.facebook.com/ads/manage/customaudiences/tos?{ACCOUNT_ID}.
+  - Once the terms of service have been accepted, disconnect and reconnect the facebook ads cohort sync integration to apply your changes.

 **Facebook didn't connect to Business Manager.** For security reasons, Facebook requires that ad accounts are associated with Business Manager.
 This integration doesn't work unless you've enabled Business Manager for your ad account.